eldooriomar/PHBS_MLF_2018/README.md

 The best model is the decision tree with a mean accuracy of 73.95%.

-We can conclude that the 3 most important features that affect the severity of an automotive accident are: Casualty Class_Pedestrian, Road Surface_Dry, Road Surface_Wet or Damp.
+We can conclude that the three most important features that affect the severity of an automotive accident are: Casualty Class_Pedestrian, Road Surface_Dry, Road Surface_Wet or Damp.